This cherry tomato tart calls for a homemade herbed crust, heavy cream, goat cheese, Parmigiano-Reggiano, and tons of tomatoes.

 - 5. While the tomatoes are roasting and cooling, roll out the dough into a 13-inch circle on a lightly flowered surface.
 Ease it into an 11-inch tart pan, fitting it snugly against the sides and bottom, and trim the excess.
 Prick the bottom with a fork and cover with parchment or foil.
 Fill the tart with pie weights or beans.
 (If the tomatoes aren’t done, slip the shell into the fridge.)
 Bake the tart crust for 20 minutes.
 Remove the weights and parchment and bake until pale golden, 5 to 10 minutes more.
 Let cool slightly.

 - 6. Whisk the eggs, cream, sliced basil, half the Parmigiano-Reggiano, and a pinch each salt and pepper in a bowl.
 Pour the filling into the baked tart crust and distribute the tomatoes equally in the tart crust.
 Pinch off bits of goat cheese and place them between the tomatoes.
 Sprinkle the filling with the remaining cheese.
 Bake on the middle rack until set and golden brown, 20 to 25 minutes.
 Let cool until warm.
-When ready to serve, dot with the smallest basil leaves you have.
+When ready to slice and serve, dot with the teensiest basil leaves you have.